ValleyAudio/ValleyRackFree/README.md

 ## Todo
 * Topograph
     * Fix text flicker
-* Dexter
-    * General code cleaning
-    * It's coming, be patient ;)

 ## Future

-I really want to focus on modules that are deep and versatile rather than "bread and butter stuff.
+I really want to focus on modules that are deep and versatile rather than "bread and butter stuff".

 I hope to produce more modules based on some of my existing research work.